Meeting With Frank

 Some of these issues are avoided with the three phase field approach, density is defined by the phase field variable

-but the van der Waals model () has fundamental advantages
+but the van der Waals model (

 - a more fundamental physical description